aryan159/SwiftGate/README.md

 Our API Gateway uses etcd as a service registery, for setup and install of the etcd service, please follow the guide [here](https://github.com/etcd-io/etcd/releases)

+To set up redis for caching, follow [this](https://redis.io/docs/getting-started/installation/) guide to install.

 ## Setup

 In the SwiftGate/kitex folder, run these 2 commands to start the rpc server